bergesinstitute/graf-method/book-3-unit-5.md

 1. Peter sits between María and Sarah.
 2. They always fall asleep in the subway.
-3. I don’t remember where my keys are.
+3. I don't remember where my keys are.
 4. Javier comes to the city every week.
 5. Yesterday, our brother slept for 10 hours.
 6. She wants to travel to Uruguay.